Harrshithamm/Rest-api-client-/README.md

 5. **User-Friendly Output** – Displays the weather details in a clear and readable format on the console.

-This project helps interns understand:
+This project helps us understand:

 * How to work with **APIs in Java**.
 * How to send **HTTP requests and process responses**.